IvoCostaCunha/portfolio/README.md

 # Portfolio
 This Angular app is my current portfolio frontend.
-It is not finished, a lot still needs to be done, it is a base for future updates.
+It is not finished but it is a base for future updates.
 This frontend may in the future be connected to an [API](https://github.com/IvoCostaCunha/portfolio-api.git) but for now I am trying to get the static part operational and looking good.

 *(I might in the future rewrite the app with React instead since I find that Angular generates too much files.)*